 Building a home gym on a budget?
 Wondering what the best home gym equipment is?
 Here are the top three items you actually need – great for small spaces!

 Even though I’m personally a workout gear addict, it’s taken me a long time to build the small “home gym” gear selection that I do have.

 I have read many articles about building a home gym over the years.
-But today I was scrolling though Pinterest and I saw a Pin that said, “Home Gym Essentials.”
+But today I was scrolling through Pinterest and I saw a Pin that said, “Home Gym Essentials.”
 It was a nice pin, but it was shocking how many items the Pin claimed to be essential.

 Best Overall Exercise Equipment For Home Gyms

 It’s not unreasonable to want plenty of options so workouts don’t get boring.
-If space and money allows, it’s great to build a home gym featuring a wide variety of modalities.
+If space and money allow, it’s great to build a home gym featuring a wide variety of modalities.